 Individual seminars are co-sponsored by the Massachusetts Geographic Alliance, the Geography Department at Westfield State College, Geography Department at Bridgewater State University, the Five College Center for East Asian Studies, the Leventhal Map Museum at Boston Public Library, and the Africa Studies Center at Boston University.

-A history of Islam, a review of its teachings, examples of art and architecture in the world of Islam, and a list of local resources for teachers will be provided.
+This seminar will provide a brief history of Islam, a review of its teachings, current politics, and a list of local resources for teachers.
+PDPs are available (email email@example.com for specifics) and Elms students are welcome.
+Materials and resources provided, and lunch is included.
 Presenters are professors Caner Dagli, and Martin Pion.
-This seminar is geared toward middle and high school teachers; cost is $15.
+This seminar is geared toward middle and high school teachers; registration fee is $25.